folbricht/desync/docs/cli/desync_info.md

-      --chunks-info string                   json file with additional chunks info --client-cert string                   path to client certificate for TLS authentication --client-key string                    path to client key for TLS authentication -n, --concurrency int                      number of concurrent goroutines (default 10) -e, --error-retry int                      number of times to retry in case of network error (default 3) -b, --error-retry-base-interval duration   initial retry delay, increases linearly with each subsequent attempt (default 500ms)
+      --chunks-info string                   json file with additional chunks info --client-cert string                   path to client certificate for TLS authentication --client-key string                    path to client key for TLS authentication -n, --concurrency int                      number of concurrent goroutines, -1 to let desync choose: the number of CPUs for chunking and hashing, adapting to each store up to 128 for transfers (default 10)
+  -e, --error-retry int                      number of times to retry in case of network error (default 3) -b, --error-retry-base-interval duration   initial retry delay, increases linearly with each subsequent attempt (default 500ms)
   -f, --format string                        output format, plain or json (default "json")